PNG to GIF Converter — Free Online

 Quality tips for PNG → GIF

 When converting PNG to GIF, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If GIF is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For PNG to GIF conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+GIF caps at 256 colors, so a PNG photo or one with smooth gradients can show visible banding after conversion; PNGs made of flat colors, logos, and line art convert most faithfully because they already use few colors.

 Troubleshooting